 LIFE AT QUESTEL

-For your project to be funded, it must respect the 3 main features below:
+For your project to be funded, it must meet the 3 main features:

-While these projects are local in nature, we intend to spread our donations evenly throughout the world.
+While these projects are local in nature, we intend to spread our service and donations evenly throughout the world.
 We finance each project recurrently up to 5,000 euros.
-We would like that our donations will be ongoing and sustainable in order to have a positive impact over the years.
-With this approach over time our investments will make a difference.

 Questel’s support can also be in other forms such as giving time and participating in causes on a voluntary basis, providing equipment, etc.

-This organization takes in boys who are considered to be in a physical and/or moral abandonment.
+The Peruvian organization the Aldea Infantil Sagrada Familia (Holy Family Children’s Home) takes in boys who are considered to be in a physical and/or moral abandonment.
 Questel’s donation will be used to replace obsolete computers that the boys mainly use for their studies.

-Questel’s support can also be given through a partnership with local NGOs.
-Here, we are helping an Indian NGO, Karupa Foundation, to access our database and develop socio-economic projects to fight against poverty in Indian villages.
+Questel’s support is offered through its partnership with NGOs.
+Here, we are helping an Indian NGO, to access our database and develop socio-economic projects in order to fight against poverty in Indian villages.
+The Karupta Foundation brings hope to millions of children around the world’s.

-Did you know that you can give your hair to organizations which make wigs for children or adult that have lost their own due to cancer ?
-Our colleague Giulia, raised awareness for this topic because she donated 40 cm of her hair to a German organization which is collaborating with the German Children Cancer Foundation.
+Did you know that you can donate your hair to organizations which make wigs for children or adults that have lost their own due to cancer?
+Our colleague Giulia, donated 40 cm of her hair to Deutsche Kinderkrebshilfe, a group which is collaborating with the German Children Cancer Foundation.

-One year later, the association has raised awareness among villagers about conservation and management of natural resources, developed a rainwater harvesting system in the village for proper use of rainwater and developed the area by reforestation activities.
+The association Mahila Haat has raised awareness among villagers about the conservation and management of natural resources, developed a rainwater harvesting system in the village for proper use of rainwater, and developed the area thanks to reforestation activities.

-The daughter of our colleague Viviane suffers from this illness and Viviane welcomed the opportunity to be the ambassador of Questel to the Foundation.
+Questel’s team is conducting a mission for Arthritis Foundation: raising funds and managing research on rheumatoid arthritis.
+The daughter of our colleague, Viviane, suffers from this illness, and she welcomed the opportunity to be the ambassador of Questel to the Foundation

 The Brands for Good philosophy underscores the particular importance of IP possessing the potential to “do good”.
 IP, therefore, is not just an economic asset but also an instrument to turn a brilliant idea or invention into a means for the betterment of human life.

-The reduced rainfall and lack of rainwater affect the availability of water in the water source on which many villages in the Himalaya.
-This project intends to sustainably revive the traditional water sources for villagers and children.
+Climate change is a global environmental problem.
+The reduction in rainfall and lack of rainwater affects the availability of water in the sources on which villages depend.
+The intention of Mahila Haat is to sustainably revive the water sources for villagers.

-More than 28,000 children from all walks of life (including underprivileged children, children with special needs, and ordinary children) had an opportunity to realize their dreams as they board a small tourist plane for a 20-minute flight.
+More than 28,000 children from all walks of life (including underprivileged children, children with special needs, and ordinary children) had an opportunity to realize their dreams as they boarded a small tourist plane for a 20-minute flight, thanks to Rêves de Gosse.

-3000km to Marrakech by bike in order to finance the construction of an eco-autonomous village with drinking water wells for children in Morocco.
-Our 6 amateur cyclists have successfully met their challenge by reaching Marrakech in 14 days!
+A 3000km bike ride from Montpellier to Marrakech financed the construction of drinking water wells for children in an eco-autonomous village of Morocco.
+Our 6 amateur cyclists successfully met The association La route de l’eau by reaching Marrakech in 14 days!